ZuhairQuakes/GeoModel-HPC/README.md

-# Software for Modelling Tectonics in 3D
+# HPC for understanding large earthquakes

 **This study has been published in a Tier-1 peer reviewed journal**, which can be accessed here: https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022TC007242